 (Hong Kong, 09 May 2023) Hong Kong Automotive Platforms and Application Systems (APAS) R&D Centre together with Shanghai REFIRE Technologies Ltd (REFIRE), the world’s leading deployer of commercial hydrogen fuel cell technologies signed an MOU (Memorandum of Understanding) outlining how the two parties will promote and foster the use of zero emission hydrogen technologies within mobility and stationary power sectors across the city.

-Hosted by APAS, this year’s Automotive Technology Summit was captioned New Energy and the Hydrogen Chapter for its focus on a vision shared with the HKSAR Government to bring hydrogen into the city’s energy mix.
+Hosted by APAS, this year’s APAS Automotive Technology Summit was captioned New Energy and the Hydrogen Chapter for its focus on a vision shared with the HKSAR Government to bring hydrogen into the city’s energy mix.

-Ms Lilian Cheong, Under Secretary for Innovation, Technology and Industry, said in an opening speech: "New energy technology is one of the main innovation fields in the new era, and it is also one of the strategic emerging industries proposed by the national 14th Five-Year Plan.
-Last year, the HKSAR Government, in the Hong Kong Innovation and Technology Development Blueprint, published in December, recommended to focus on the development of advanced manufacturing and new energy technology industries [which] can help address climate change and achieve carbon neutral strategies and goals, and promote the development of green industries.”
+Ms Lillian Cheong, Under Secretary for Innovation, Technology and Industry, said in an opening remarks: "New energy technology is one of the leading innovative fields in the new era, and it is also one of the strategic emerging industries proposed in the National 14th Five-Year Plan.
+The HKSAR Government promulgated the Hong Kong Innovation and Technology Development Blueprint in December last year, recommended to focus on the development of advanced manufacturing and new energy technology industries which can help tackle climate change and achieve carbon neutral strategies and goals, and promote the development of green industries."

 Earlier this year, revealing the first results of a two-year technical partnership, APAS and REFIRE jointly unveiled a co-developed, off-grid 32kW hydrogen-powered EV (Electric Vehicle) charging module.